Canada's Fairfax to buy Brit Insurance for $300 million

-Canada's Fairfax Financial Holdings Ltd's (FFH.TO) RiverStone runoff unit will buy Brit Insurance Ltd of London from Brit Group for about $300 million (191.5 million pounds) to expand in the reinsurance market.
+Canada's Fairfax Financial Holdings Ltd's (FFH.TO) RiverStone runoff unit will buy Brit Insurance Ltd of London from Brit Group for about $300 million to expand in the reinsurance market.

 Brit Insurance, which wrote UK domestic as well some international insurance and reinsurance, was placed in runoff earlier this year.